 Our team at Savy stays up-to-date on the new information and trends that are relevant to each role — whether it’s social media, SEO, PPC, content writing, email marketing, web design, web development or branding.
 We feel this keeps us in an innovation mindset and always moving forward.

 Quality above all

 None of us are perfect.
 This means there is always room to get better.
 Success is a process of doing, failing, learning and succeeding and there is always room for improvement.
 This is true in life and for creative work as well.
 I think the day I stop being hungry for quality and for fantastic work is the day we’ll be just that.
 It takes the drive to do fantastic work, the ability to do so — this of course means fantastic people — and the desire to always improve and always do more.
 Every time we go back to the drawing board, even if it means more work on everyone’s part, we always result in improvement.
-This helps to make a more successful project and, ultimately, to bring in better clients.
+This helps to make a more successful project and, ultimately, to attract better clients.
 And it goes on from there.

 Endeavoring to start a digital marketing agency is tough work.
 It’s not for the faint of heart, especially if you’ll be good at it.
 It’s a lot of work and a lot of focus on every other brand but your own.
 At Savy, we like to take flex days, to stop and drink a few beers when we need them and to get outside to enjoy the beauty of Bend Oregon where we’re headquartered and hop down to Santa Barbara to see clients and soak up the sunshine.
 You want to stay your best, so ensure you find balance so you can have fun at it.
 Although at Savy’s 10th year, this is still tough for many of us, learn to shut it down when it’s time to enjoy your friends and family.